Service users

 A service user is for server-to-server authentication as part of the replication process and does not consume a license.
 To learn more, see service user under p4 user in the P4 CLI Reference.

-Create a separate service user for each master, replica, or proxy server that you control.
+Create a separate service user for each commit server, edge server, replica server, or proxy server that you control.
 This makes it easier to interpret your server logs.

 Having service users improves security by requiring that communication between participating servers takes place using an authenticated user with a ticket.